 In order to be eligible for financial aid, at minimum, a student must be enrolled at least halftime during the summer.
 For undergraduates, students must be enrolled in 6 credits for the summer which can be spread out over the two sessions.
 For graduate students, they must be enrolled in 3 credits for the summer.
 Online graduate students, must be enrolled in 4 credits for the summer.
 All students can attempt more than these minimums during the established summer sessions.

 Direct Subsidized/Direct Unsubsidized Loans for the summer are available only for students who have not already used their full eligibility during the prior school year.
-For example, a junior who received a $7500 in direct loans during the regular award year would have no summer direct sub/unsub loan eligibility.
-If the student had borrowed only $4500, however, $3,000 would still be available for the summer.
+For example, a junior who received $7500 in direct loans during the regular award year would have no summer direct sub/unsub loan eligibility.
+If the student had borrowed only $4500, however, $3000 would still be available for the summer.
 Students who have used their full Direct sub/unsub loan amounts may be eligible to borrow private educational loans.
 A PLUS Loan, which is in the parent's name, may be available for dependent undergraduates.
-You may also apply for a private loan.
+Students may also apply for a private loan.

 Similar provisions apply to the Pell Grant Program.
 Eligibility will be based on your 2021 - 2022 FAFSA.
 We anticipate that Year-round Pell grants will be available for the 2021 - 2022 school year.
 William & Mary grant funding is also limited for the school year and is not guaranteed to be available for summer education expenses.